 Here’s a very common question from a student:

-There are two parts to this question:
+There are three parts to this question:

 - Do you feel that it is OK for you to write your own letter of recommendation?